n1r7/compliance/policy/aml policy.md

 ### Compliance as an information hub

-Compliance is binary – Novi is either compliant or it is not.
+Compliance is binary – Company is either compliant or it is not.
 The effectiveness of all compliance systems is dependent on having access to all pertinent information.
 Compliance is a solvable information problem.

 Centralized data makes compliance surveillance more effective.
 Anti-money laundering compliance comprises three concepts:
 1. Who do I do business with?